After reading this article, check out our Halo Sport for Musicians page!

 A bit more about how Halo Sport works: The headset puts your brain's motor cortex into a temporary state of hyperplasticity, which optimizes the connection between your brain and muscles.
 This helps to accelerate gains in any physical skill, especially when the neurostimulation is paired with focused repetitive training.
 We have stimulation sessions for both the right and left hands, so depending on what you want to work on (like fretting versus picking on a guitar, for instance), you can select the corresponding Neuropriming session.
 Regardless of which of these sessions you select, it will have a positive effect on both hands (just more of an emphasis on one or the other).
 There is also a setting for Legs, Core & Arms, which is useful for when you are working on larger muscle groups (such as when dancing or playing a drumset).

 Did you know?
-Halo Sport comes with acoustically transparent ear pads, which are designed to let outside sounds in.
+We sell acoustically transparent ("open") ear pads in our store, which are compatible with Halo Sport 2 and are designed to let outside sounds in.
 This allows musicians to simultaneously play their instruments and Neuroprime.

 tags: music, playing, guitar, piano, keyboard, violin, musical, trombone, trumpet, drums, drumming, flute, viola, oboe, violin, cello, bass, saxophone, tuba, french horn, percussion, brass, wind, clarinet, strings, harp, pipe organ, xylophone, recorder, electric guitar, banjo, ukelele, didgeridoo